networked-aframe/naf-janus-adapter/janus-deployment.md

 ## Security rules

-For GCP, you need to open 443 and the rtp port range 51610-65535 (UDP) in your security rules.
+For GCP, you need to open 443 TCP and the rtp port range 51610-65535 UDP for Ingress and Egress in your firewall rules.

-For Scaleway, you need to expose 443 and have stateful security policy for the rtp port range to work.
+For Scaleway, you need to open 443 TCP and have a stateful security group for the rtp port range to work.

 Add a DNS A record preprod.example.com to your public ip.